radareorg/radare2-book/visual_mode/visual_disassembly.md

 Remember that, to be able to actually edit files loaded in radare2, you have to start it with `-w` option.
 Otherwise a file is opened in read-only mode.

 Pressing lowercase `c` toggles the cursor mode.
-When this mode is active, currently selected byte (or byte range) is highlighted by having a highlighted background.
+When this mode is active, the currently selected byte (or byte range) is highlighted.

 ![Cursor at 0x00404896](cursor.png)

 The cursor is used to select a range of bytes or simply to point to a byte.
-You can use the latter to create a named flag.
-Seek to required position, then press `f` and enter a name for a flag.
+You can use the cursor to create a named flag at specifc location.
+To do so, seek to the required position, then press `f` and enter a name for a flag.
-If you select a range of bytes (with HJKL and SHIFT key pressed), and file write mode has been enabled with `-w` radare2 option, you can press `i` and then enter a byte array to overwrite selected range with new values, used as circular buffer.
+If the file was opened in write mode using the `-w` flag or the `o+` command, you can also use the cursor to overwrite a selected range with new values.
+To do so, select a range of bytes (with HJKL and SHIFT key pressed), then press `i` and enter the hexpair values for the new data.
+The data will be repeated as needed to fill the range selected.
 For example:

     <select 10 bytes in visual mode using SHIFT+HJKL>
     <press 'i' and then enter '12 34'>

-10 bytes you have selected will be changed to "12 34" repeated in a circular manner: 12 34 12 34 12 34 12 34 12 34.
+The 10 bytes you have selected will be changed to "12 34 12 34 12 ...".

-The Visual Assembler using `A`, this will give you a live-preview of the change you want to do in the disassembly.
+The Visual Assembler is a feature that provides a live-preview while you type in new opcodes to patch into the disassembly.
+To use it, seek or place the cursor at the wanted location and hit the 'A' key.
+To provide multiple opcodes, seperate them with a semicolon, `;`.

 ##XREF

 When radare2 has discovered a XREF during the analysis, it will show you the information in the Visual Disassembly using `XREF` tag:

 ```
             ; DATA XREF from 0x00402e0e (unk)
             str.David_MacKenzie:
 ```

-To see where this string is called press on `x`, if you want to jump to the location where the data is used then press the corresponding number [0-9] on your keyboard.
+To see where this string is called press `x`, if you want to jump to the location where the data is used then press the corresponding number [0-9] on your keyboard.
 (This functionality is similar to `axt`)

 `X` corresponds to the reverse operation aka `axf`.

 ## Add a comment

-To add a comment just press `;`.
+To add a comment press `;`.

 ## Type other commands

 Quickly type commands using `:`.

 ## Search

-`/`: allows highlighting in the current display.
+`/`: allows highlighting of strings in the current display.
-`:cmd` allows you to type r2 command which can give you more search possibility.
+`:cmd` allows you to use one of the "/?" commands that perform more specialized searches.

 ## The HUDS

 ### The "UserFriendly HUD"

-Using `??` the "UserFriendly HUD" is displayed.
-It can be seen as an interactive Cheat sheet that one can complete with its own set of command.
-This HUD is convenient for new-comers.
-For experienced user, a HUD per type of activity could also be interesting when dealing with a lot of command within radare2.
+The "UserFriendly HUD" can be accessed using the `??` key-combination.
+This HUD acts as an interactive Cheat Sheet that one can use to more easily find and execute commands.
+This HUD is particularly useful for new-comers.
+For experienced users, the other HUDS which are more activity-specific may be more useful.

 ### The "flag/comment/functions/..
 HUD"

-This HUD can be displayed using `_`, it basically shows a list of all the flags and will allow you to jump to it.
-Using the keyboard you can quickly filter flag that contain a specific pattern.
+This HUD can be displayed using the `_` key, it shows a list of all the flags defined and lets you jump to them.
+Using the keyboard you can quickly filter the list down to a flag that contains a specific pattern.

 ## Tweaking the Disassembly

-You can change the disassembly look and feel by using the Visual Configuration Editor.
+The disassembly's look-and-feel is controlled using the "asm.* configuration keys, which can be changed using the `e` command.
+All configuration keys can also be edited through the Visual Configuration Editor.

 ## Visual Configuration Editor

-`Ve` or `e` in visual mode allows you to edit radare2 configuration visually.
+This HUD can be accessed using the `e` key in visual mode.
+The editor allows you to easily examine and change radare2's configuration.
+For example, if you want to change something about the disassembly display, select `asm` from the list, navigate to the item you wish to modify it, then select it by hitting `Enter`.
-For example, if you want to change the assembly display just select `asm` in the list and choose your assembly display flavor.
+If the item is a boolean variable, it will toggle, otherwise you will be prompted to provide a new value.

 ![First Select asm](select_asm.png)